Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/gohighlevel.md

 ## Troubleshooting

 For further assistance, refer to the [GoHighLevel API Documentation](https://developers.gohighlevel.com) or contact GoHighLevel support.
-If you encounter issues specific to the Hero Pixel integration, please reach out to our support team for help.
+If you encounter issues specific to the HeroPixelintegration, please reach out to our support team for help.